kaitex/kaitex.github.io/content/posts/my-first-blog.md

 slug: "my-first-blog"
 date: "2025-08-10"
 ---
 # Best Coding Practices for JavaScript & Full-Stack Development

-*A comprehensive guide to the best coding practices for modern web development, aimed at improving code quality, maintainability, and performance.*

----

-# Best Coding Practices for JavaScript & Full-Stack Development

 Writing clean and efficient code is crucial for building scalable and maintainable applications.
 Here are some best practices to follow:
 ---

 ## 1. Use Descriptive Variable and Function Names